Morocco Tours - Quality Private Excursions

 When is the best time to travel in Morocco?

 The best time to travel in Morocco is whenever you get the chance!
 In reality, the best times to visit the country is in March, April, and May.
 Otherwise, September and October tend to be amazing (yet not as green) periods as well.
 The busiest times of year are during Easter week and the Christmas holidays (alongside the months of May and October).
 Other times to travel that aren’t as busy, yet still very worthwhile are the first two weeks of June and November.
 For any of the higher periods, we recommend arranging your Morocco tour at least three to six months ahead of time.
 During parts of the year, it can be difficult to cater to more last-minute requests, although we’ll try.
 And, we get questions about Ramadan travel in Morocco too.
 You can feel free to read our Morocco Ramadan article for more information about this period of travel.
-While many may suggest avoiding traveling during Morocco, we actually offer a different perspective.
+While many may suggest avoiding traveling during Ramadan, we actually offer a different perspective.

 What is the weather like in Morocco?